 VisitScotland will provide this updated information to SSDA on a Monday each week.

-The First edition will be available on the 27th April.
 If you are not listed, please get in touch with your industry relationship manager at VisitScotland.

 National tourism advice can be accessed from VisitScotland, and the Scottish Tourism Alliance also provides a useful source of support and information.
 Make sure you are signed up to both their e-newsletters to receive updates and where possible follow them on social media for the latest announcements.